filamentphp/filament/packages/admin/docs/02-resources/07-relation-managers.md

 ## Deleting records

-### Creating a relation manager with soft deletes

 By default, you will not be able to interact with deleted records in the relation manager.
 If you'd like to add functionality to restore, force delete and filter trashed records in your relation manager, use the `--soft-deletes` flag when generating the relation manager:

 ```bash
 php artisan make:filament-relation-manager CategoryResource posts title --soft-deletes
 ```

-### Adding soft deletes to an existing relation manager

-Alternatively, you may add soft deleting functionality to an existing resource:
+Alternatively, you may add soft deleting functionality to an existing relation manager:

 ```php
 use Filament\Resources\Table;